Michigan Drug & Alcohol Rehab Centers Information

 An outpatient facility offers similar services as partial day and inpatient except clients do not stay at the facility overnight.
 Intensive outpatient (IOP) generally offers 1 hour of treatment 3 days a week.
 Group therapy includes skills training, relapse prevention, cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT) and motivational enhancement therapy (MET).
 A qualified addiction specialist, trained in the various therapies, leads the sessions.

 The difference between Outpatient and Intensive Outpatient is how many times per week a client is required to attend.

-Lectures and Education
+- Lectures and Education

-Partial Day Treatment
+Partial Day Programs

 Partial Hospital Programs (PHP), is also known as “day treatment”.
 It is a more intensive level of care than outpatient.
 It provides a half day of therapy 5 times per week.
 Clients do not stay overnight while being provided therapy and care.
 This level fills the need of some individuals who need daily treatment, but are unable to attend full-time inpatient residential.
 PHP provides virtually all the same types of therapy as outpatient on a more intense and regular basis.

-Find Alcoholics Anonymous - AA Meetings in Michigan
+Find Alcoholics Anonymous - AA Meetings